Infineon/anycloud-ota/README.md

 ```
 Server:			Server URL (ex: "http://ota_images.my_server.com")
 File:			Name of the OTA Image file (ex: "<product>_<board>_v5.6.0.bin")
+Offset:			Offset in bytes for the start of data to transfer.
+Size:			The size of the chunk of data to send, in bytes.
 ```

-Example job document for an OTA Image that is available on an MQTT Broker:
+The following is an example Job document for an OTA update image that is available on an MQTT Broker:

 ```
 {